remotestorage/remotestorage.js/README.md

 # remoteStorage.js

-This is a library for adding remoteStorage support to your client-side app.
-See http://tutorial.unhosted.5apps.com/ for example usage. [[Download](https://github.com/unhosted/remoteStorage.js/raw/master/build/latest/remoteStorage.js)]
+A library for adding remoteStorage support to your client-side app.
+See [the tutorial](http://tutorial.unhosted.5apps.com) for example usage and [download](https://github.com/unhosted/remoteStorage.js/raw/master/build/latest/remoteStorage.js) the library.

 ## Code example